Uniswap/docs/docs/sdk/v3/guides/02-quoting.md

 The return values of these methods will become inputs to the quote fetching function.

-### Setting up a reference to the Quoter contract
+### Setting up a reference to the Quoter contract and getting a quote for the pool

 Like we did for the Pool contract, we need to construct an instance of an **ethers** `Contract` for our Quoter contract in order to interact with it:
 ```js reference title="Setting up a reference to the Quoter contract"
 https://github.com/Uniswap/examples/blob/1ef393c2b8f8206a3dc5a42562382c267bcc361b/v3-sdk/quoting/src/example/Example.tsx#L32
 ```

-We can get access to the contract's ABI through the [@uniswap/v3-periphery](https://www.npmjs.com/package/@uniswap/v3-periphery) package, which holds the periphery smart contracts of the Uniswap V3 protocol:
+We get access to the contract's ABI through the [@uniswap/v3-periphery](https://www.npmjs.com/package/@uniswap/v3-periphery) package, which holds the periphery smart contracts of the Uniswap V3 protocol:

 ```js reference title="Uniswap V3 Quoter smart contract ABI"
 https://github.com/Uniswap/examples/blob/22ae27bafdbff895ee2168584154626ef4af4d30/v3-sdk/quoting/src/example/Example.tsx#L6
 ```

-### Getting Quotes from the Quoter contract

 We can now use our Quoter contact to obtain the quote.